 HUM Grant funded experiences should be high impact learning opportunities in which student and faculty research interests converge.
 A significant project with substantive mentoring should lead to improvement in core academic outcomes, including advanced research, writing, and presenting.

 To be eligible students must be majoring in the College of Humanities and not have received a HUM Grant in the previous cycle (the last six months).
 Mentors must be full-time faculty in the College of Humanities.

 Students interested in proposing a project should consider the following HUM Grant criteria.

 The research should involve a subject of strong personal and intellectual interest.
 Students with some experience with the subject or research question, in the classroom or other contexts, will provide more compelling narratives of interest in their proposals.

 Successful projects will depend on a strong student/faculty mentoring relationship.
 Students should select faculty mentors carefully, based on their prior relationship and relevant field.
+Faculty mentors must be committed to meeting with their students regularly.
 Students must be majors in the college and mentors must be full-time faculty in the college.